micans/pick/README.md

 ```

 When using either of `--sam` or `--sam-h` pick makes several new operators available that compute certain alignment-related
-offsets and widths.
-The following table lists these shorthand operators, along with
-a more verbose and obtuse/obsolete pick equivalent using older operators (still available).
+quantities, offsets and widths, listed in the two tables below.
 Shown below are simple computes with just a single operator used.
 Obviously these
 can be combined in various ways.

 With these operators pick can be used to efficiently filter alignments, for example
 removing those that do not start near expected primer sites (see below).
 Other applications
 include the computation and extraction of quantities for quality control.

-The first set of operators expect a sequence dictionary to be loaded that matches the SAM reference identifiers.
+The first set of operators expect a sequence dictionary to be present that matches the SAM reference identifiers.
+These operators do not need to be supplied with the name of that dictionary: **the first fasta dictionary that is
+specified is taken to contain the sequences matching the SAM input**.

-The second set of operators does not need this information, but `reflen` does expect sequence length information
+The second set of operators does not need sequences, but `reflen` does expect sequence length information
 to be present in the SAM header information and thus needs for example input such as provided by `samtools view -h`.